-When available, the Wake Forest Clinical and Translational Science Institute’s Primate Signature Program supports the VRC and provides funds, expertise and infrastructure for feasibility studies that advance the Clinical and Translational Science Award network’s translational research.
+Each year the Wake Forest Clinical and Translational Science Institute's Primate Signature Program provides funds, expertise and infrastructure for feasibility studies that advance the Clinical and Translational Science Award network's translational research.
 Each year the program provides funds for feasibility studies to assist new nonhuman primate (NHP) researchers and investigators without direct access to NHPs in exploring ideas using the vervet colony.
 Awarded studies are conducted at Wake Forest with significant technical and faculty support with no requirement for awardees to be on-site during the study.

 Examples of past studies have included the assessment of:

 - Immune response of vervets to a native HIV envelope protein

 - Neonatal microbiome and its influence on health and disease